COMET

 DID using a \(2 \times 2\) Table

-The main problem is the question: How do you know that the ATET estimate is statistically significant?
-In other words, you want to test
+The main problem is, how do we know that the ATET estimate is statistically significant?
+In other words, we want to test

 \[\begin{align*} H_{0} & : \left( \mu_{Y}(1,1) - \mu_{Y}(1,0) \right) - \left( \mu_{Y}(0,1) - \mu_{Y}(0,0) \right) = 0 \\ H_{1} & : \left( \mu_{Y}(1,1) - \mu_{Y}(1,0) \right) - \left( \mu_{Y}(0,1) - \mu_{Y}(0,0) \right) \ne 0. \end{align*}\]